The Boys from Brazil (novel): Reviews

 The New York Times called it an "appallingly inventive plot."

 In a 2011 review for The Guardian, Sophia Martelli wrote: "Although the book is now fairly dated, at the time of publication the inclusion of real or near-real characters (Mengele's nemesis Liebermann is a conflation of Nazi hunters such as Simon Wiesenthal and Serge Klarsfeld, who attempted to capture Mengele in South America) must have added a chilling dimension.
 What scares today is Levin's premise based on biological engineering: in the 1970s, although scientifically possible, Mengele's plan belonged firmly in the realm of fiction; now it's not nearly so far-fetched."

 The book became a best seller.

+Adaptations

+In 1978, the book was adapted into a movie directed by Franklin J. Scaffner, written by Levin and Heywood Gould, with Gregory Peck, Laurence Olivier and James Mason starring.
+The movie was well-received, and was nominated for three Academy Awards.

+In 2025, Netflix ordered a miniseries adaptation from Peter Morgan, with Jeremy Strong leading the cast as Yakov Liebermann.